nodejs/nodejs.org-new/README.md

-# nodejs.org Re-Design
+# Re-designed nodejs.org

-Re-design of the Node.js website.

-This repo is only for images, html and css assets for the re-design.
-Once the design work is ready it will be ported to the existing nodejs.org repo.
+This repo has been created for retrieving the community's feedback on the next design of our website.
+Please note that it only exists for the purpose of collecting everyone's opinions and hosting project files and assets of the design.
+Once the design is ready, the development work will continue on the [existing repo](https://github.com/nodejs/nodejs.org).